 When you see the term “Faith Formation,” it can be seen as an umbrella term for all things catechetical, educational, and sacramental preparation.
 And here at Saint Joe’s, we have many formation programs and options.

-Saint Joseph Parish School of Religion (PSR) is the educational arm of the parish community and is responsible for providing religious instruction to children in our parish who are homeschooled, attend public or non-Catholic private schools in grades K-8.
+Saint Joseph Parish School of Religion (PSR) is the educational arm of the parish community and is responsible for providing religious instruction to children in our parish who are homeschooled, attend public or non-Catholic private schools in grades preschool-8.
 PSR assists parents as primary educators of faith, helps to catechize the children of our Parish in the Gospel Message, the truths of our Catholic faith, and offers opportunities for full, active participation in the Church.
-Classes will be on Wednesdays, from 6:15-7:45 PM, beginning in September.

 The Rite of Christian Initiation of Adults (RCIA) is the process that incorporates unbaptized persons into Jesus Christ through the sacraments of Baptism, Confirmation, and Eucharist as well as those who have been baptized Christians but not Roman Catholics.